 Let Your priests be clothed with righteousness,

 And let Your saints shout for joy.

 c.
-Arise, O LORD, to Your resting place: The pilgrims on their journey remembered the words of their forefathers in the wilderness, who called out when the ark traveled, Rise up, O LORD!
+Arise, O LORD, to Your resting place: The pilgrims on their journey remembered the words of Moses in the wilderness, who called out when the ark traveled, Rise up, O LORD!
 Let Your enemies be scattered, and let those who hate You flee before You (Numbers 10:35).

 i.
 Though the ark of God’s strength had found its resting place, this was still an appropriate saying for a pilgrim people.